Expected signature of Brownian motion up to the first exit time from a bounded domain: Introduction

-Using the PDE for the expected signature of Brownian motion $\Phi _{\Gamma }$ , we derive each term of the expected signature recursively.
-In the case of a unit disk we go further and show that the expected signature is in the polynomial form with the common factor $(1-|z|^{2})$.
-We also give a discrete finite difference equation that characterizes the expected signature of a simple $d$-dimensional random walk stopped on first exit from a finite domain.
+Using this PDE, we compute each term of the expected signature recursively.
+In the case of the domain $\Gamma$ being a unit disk we extend this result further, by demonstrating that the expected signature has polynomial form with common factor $(1-|z|^{2})$.
+In addition we derive a finite difference equation that characterizes the expected signature of a simple $d$-dimensional random walk up to the first exit time from a bounded domain.

+In Section~\ref{GeoBoundsForPhi}, we study the decay rate of each term in $\Phi_{\Gamma}$ and prove that $\Phi_{\Gamma}(z)$ is geometrically bounded if $\Gamma$ is strongly Lipschitz and belongs to the class $C^{m}$ where $m = \lfloor\frac{d}{2}\rfloor+1$ by using our PDE approach in conjunction with Sobolev's theorem.
+This is motivated by a series of studies on whether the law of a signature can be determined by its expectation.
+The first relevant result was due to Fawcett~\cite{Fawcett}.
+Recently this result has been extended significantly in \cite{Ilya}, and a sufficient condition for the law of random signature $S(X)$ to be uniquely determined by its expected value is that its expected signature is compact-like in the sense of the second version of the paper \cite{Ilya}, that is, for every $\delta>0$, there exists a positive integer $N_{\delta}$, such that for every $n \geq N_{\delta}$,